Simplification and modernisation

 • On 24 June 2026, the European Commission (EC) released its proposal for a major simplification of the EU direct tax framework, updating several existing directives to reduce complexity and improve the competitiveness of the Single Market.
 The key elements are set out below.

-• Removing the minimum shareholding requirement in the parent-subsidiary and in the interest and royalties directives, effectively eliminating withholding taxes on cross-border payments of dividends, interest, and royalties between EU companies.
+• Removing the minimum shareholding requirement in the parent-subsidiary and in the interest and royalties directives, effectively eliminating withholding taxes (WHT) on cross-border payments of dividends, interest, and royalties between EU companies.

 • Introducing a new EU-wide R&D tax allowance, providing for an accelerated deduction of qualifying R&D expenditure to encourage investment and innovation across the EU.